 Valuation & growth sensitivity interpretation

-According to the chart of NVDA, the growth that will be implied by the market will be closer to an intrinsic growth that will be easier to bridge, but it will be a larger risk gap that will need to be filled by a more aggressive conversion of value.
-Regarding business model, such a difference corresponds to the disclosures of Nvidia that the platform economics scale to adoption across AI compute workloads and Tesla that the upside is contingent on scaling and margins, and layers of software/autonomy above core vehicle economics (NVIDIA Corporation, n.d.).
+According to the NVDA chart, the market’s implied growth will be closer to an intrinsic growth rate, which will be easier to bridge, but it will create a larger risk gap that will need to be filled by a more aggressive conversion of value.
+Regarding the business model, this difference corresponds to Nvidia’s disclosure that platform economics scale with adoption across AI compute workloads, and Tesla’s disclosure that the upside is contingent on scaling and margins, and on layers of software/autonomy above core vehicle economics (NVIDIA Corporation, n.d.).

 Table 2.
 Value coverage at selected growth rates